 – Finally: remember the purpose of the shot.
 Things you’re aiming to look: Friendly.
 Detail-oriented.
 Intelligent.
 Things you’re not aiming to look: Fun.
 Flirty.
 Spontaneous.
 Sexy.

 Readers, what are your best tips for taking a good corporate headshot?
+Do you think you can take a great corporate headshot in eyeglasses?
 Any disaster stories of your own to relate?